SamuelM333/samuelmurillo.xyz/source/_drafts/AWS-Chalice-Terraform-2.md

 2021-09-06 20:10:02.481000 4c64e0 REPORT RequestId: 08bf7fcb-a441-126b-ffcf-61aec76763fb	Init Duration: 923.26 ms	Duration: 5.14 ms	Billed Duration: 6 ms	Memory Size: 1536 MB	Max Memory Used: 46 MB
 2021-09-06 20:10:02.485000 4c64e0
 ```

+## Closing thoughts

+Hopefully with this local setup you can increase your development speed and comfort.
+Up next, let's get ready for production release.
+You can check the third part of this series here:

+{% post_link AWS-Chalice-Terraform-3 %}